MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 - Your organization must have a Microsoft 365 or Microsoft 365 [administrator account](https://www.microsoft.com/microsoft-365/business/office-365-administration).
 For more information, [learn more about admin permission](https://docs.microsoft.com/office365/admin/admin-overview/admin-overview?redirectSourcePath=%252farticle%252foffice-365-admin-overview-c7228a3e-061f-4575-b1ef-adf1d1669870&view=o365-worldwide).
 - You'll need either a free trial of Dynamics 365 Remote Assist, or have purchased licenses.
 Visit our articles on [free trials](try-remote-assist.md) and [buying Dynamics 365 Remote Assist](buy-remote-assist.md) for more information.
+- You'll also need an Azure Active Directory account for each licensed user.
+They'll use Azure Active Directory to sign into the app.
 - Make sure that users in your organization have the required licensing and devices.
 For more information, visit the article on [licensing and product requirement](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).

 >[!Note]